DeadCarl/Abiogenesis/_AB13 Rulebook/Chapter 5 - Combat/Maps and Tactics.md

 All terrain pieces must be touching at least at 1 point?
 Any gaps are to be determined as positive or negative space based on the GM's ruling until a group decides to uncover another terrain piece.

-## Initial player phase, field shaped
+## Initial player phase, shaping field
 This is known as the shaping phase because if the teams intend to fight, they will attempt to shape the battlefield to suit them, such as through an ambush or by acquiring higher ground prior to the opponent.

 1. Groups determine their objective